lorentzforces/advent-2025/README.md

 _**Advent of Code 2025**_

 Casual workthrough of puzzles from Advent of Code 2025.
 Using Golang again this year, and again will be attempting to do as much implementation as possible with the standard library.
-This year I'll be using a couple more libraries than previously; the CLI for this year's executable will be significantly more flexible.
+This year I'll be using a couple more libraries than previously for the CLI plumbing, but solutions will be basically entirely only stdlib.

 ## Building the project